Anti-diagonal matrix: Properties

 All anti-diagonal matrices are also persymmetric.

 The product of two anti-diagonal matrices is a diagonal matrix.
 Furthermore, the product of an anti-diagonal matrix with a diagonal matrix is anti-diagonal, as is the product of a diagonal matrix with an anti-diagonal matrix.

 An anti-diagonal matrix is invertible if and only if the entries on the diagonal from the lower left corner to the upper right corner are nonzero.
-The inverse of any invertible anti-diagonal matrix is also anti-diagonal, as can be seen from the paragraph above.
+The inverse of an invertible anti-diagonal matrix is also anti-diagonal, as can be seen from the paragraph above.
 The determinant of an anti-diagonal matrix has absolute value given by the product of the entries on the diagonal from the lower left corner to the upper right corner.
-However, the sign of this determinant will vary because the one nonzero signed elementary product from an anti-diagonal matrix will have a different sign depending on whether the permutation related to it is odd or even:
+However, the sign of this determinant varies because the one nonzero signed elementary product from an anti-diagonal matrix has a different sign depending on whether the permutation related to it is odd or even: